 Course overview

 This course provides students with a critical and historical understanding of cultural policy in Australia, different models of funding and government intervention through a series of national and global case studies.
-Students will learn how to evaluate cultural policy, question what constitutes an 'Australian Story', who gets to tell those stories, and how they are influenced by the policy ecosystem that surrounds them.
-Finally, students will explore the relationship between policy and social change, examining various forms of activism and advocacy in the arts and cultural landscape.
+Students will learn how to evaluate cultural policy, question what constitutes an 'Australian Story' and who gets to tell them, and develop an understanding of the policy ecosystem surrounding them.
+Finally, students will develop an awareness of the relationship between policy and social change, examining various forms of activism and advocacy in the arts and cultural landscape.

 Course learning outcomes

-- Understand the field of cultural and creative policy in Australia, as well as its history
+- Discuss the field and history of cultural and creative policy in Australia

 - Analyse cultural and creative policies in relation to the contexts of their emergence

-- Interpret and critically engage with cultural and creative policy
+- Interpret and critique cultural and creative policy and its impacts

-- Demonstrate awareness of the relationships between policy, equity, diversity and social change
+- Discuss the relationships between policy, equity, diversity and social change

 Degree list